bertiqwerty/exmex/Readme.md

 # Exexpress

-Exexpress is an extendable expression evaluator for mathematical expressions.
+Exexpress parses and evaluates mathematical expressions.
+Thereby, library users can define their own unary and binary operators.

 ## Installation